Top 10 rated best dog training books

 Want to applaud the veterinary behaviorists for working so hard on Decoding Your Dog.
 I just hope they can get all of their veterinary colleagues to read it.

 This is my best book, it looks at the way the dogs learn, and explaining common dog behaviour and how to prevent or change unwanted ones.
 This book helps understand the fundamental nature of canines.
 It will go a long way toward increasing your understanding of your furry best friend.
-It’s got a 5 star rating in Amazon and will be a great book for a dog owner.
+It’s got a 5-star rating on Amazon and will be a great book for a dog owner.

 101 Dog Tricks by Kyra Sundance and Chalcy.

 Trick training is a great way to bond with your dog and help him integrate into your family or circle of friends.
 Teaching your dog new tricks is important as it keeps him physically and mentally stimulated.
-This book gives you step by step activities that you engage your dog with, challenge and bond with it.
-Basics like sit and stay, commands like, tidy up your toys and put in their toy box, pick a drink from the fridge are all tackled in the book.
+This book gives you step by step activities that you engage your dog with, challenge, and bond with it.
+Basics like sit and stay, commands like, tidy up your toys, and put in their toy box, pick a drink from the fridge are all tackled in the book.
 The book has images and makes it easy to follow as you train your dog.
 If your dog is intelligent and eager to learn this is the book to get.
-It is internationally bestseller and rated highly in Amazon and comes in 18 languages.
+It is an international bestseller and rated highly on Amazon and comes in 18 languages.

 Puppy training for kids by Colleen Pellar

-Kids and dogs are naturally attracted to each other and this book introduces the kids to responsibilities and joys of puppy care, training and companionship.
+Kids and dogs are naturally attracted to each other and this book introduces the kids to the responsibilities and joys of puppy care, training, and companionship.
 The young ones will find advice on exercises, selecting chew toys, clicker training, housetraining, and teaching your puppy to be friendly to your friends and other animals.
-This book will ensure your puppy is incorporated well in the family setup and welcomed warmly by your children as it boost confidence.
+This book will ensure your puppy is incorporated well into the family setup and welcomed warmly by your children as it boosts confidence.
 The book makes dog ownership responsibilities attractive as it has colourful instructive photos to follow.
-The book writer Colleen ensured it had great content to teach children the responsibilities and joys of puppy care, training and companionship.
+The book writer Colleen ensured it had great content to teach children the responsibilities and joys of puppy care, training, and companionship.